rapid-sensemaking-framework/rsf-runner/README.md

 ## What Is The "Rapid Sensemaking Framework"?

-The rapid sensemaking framework is a set of tools designed to facilitate human conversation, ideation, and reasoning at a large scale.
+The rapid sensemaking framework is a set of tools designed to facilitate human conversation, ideation, reasoning, and decision taking at a large scale.

 Common processes for gathering human expressions (be they ideas, questions, claims, votes, edits, etc) are encoded as pluggable open-source modules that can reach across the various digital devices and applications we commonly use.